jeanteyssandier/trappist-1/README.md

 # trappist-1

-This repository contains a python script to run REBOUND(x) simulation.
+This repository contains a python script to run a REBOUND(x) simulation of migrating planets.
 In this particular example, the setup corresponds to the 7 planets of the Trappist-1 system.
-As in Tamayo et al. (2017, https://ui.adsabs.harvard.edu/abs/2017ApJ...840L..19T/abstract), only the outer planet migrates.
+As in [Tamayo et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017ApJ...840L..19T/abstract),  only the outer planet migrates.
 Eccentricity damping is applied to all planets.

 ## Requirements